TienMPhan/TienMPhan.github.io/_posts/2020-08-04-processing-3-with-intelliJ-IDEA.md

 ---
 layout: post
-tittle: Processing 3 with IntelliJ IDEA
+title: Processing 3 with IntelliJ IDEA
+description: A simple guide to get Processing 3 worked with IntelliJ IDEA.
+comments: false
+keywords: processing, idea, java
 ---

 ## How to use Processing 3 on IntelliJ IDEA?